 Ming et al. [118] proposed a stacked differentiable neural computer and demonstrated its effectiveness in cross-subject EEG-based mind load estimation and reaction time estimation.
-The original long short-term memory network controller in differentiable neural computers was replaced by a recurrent convolutional network controller, and the memory-accessing structures were also adjusted for processing EEG topographic data.
+The original LSTM network controller in differentiable neural computers was replaced by a recurrent convolutional network controller, and the memory-accessing structures were also adjusted for processing EEG topographic data.

 Cui et al. [38] proposed a subject-independent TL approach, feature weighted episodic training (FWET), to completely eliminate the calibration requirement in cross-subject transfers in EEG-based driver drowsiness estimation.
 It integrates feature weighting to learn the importance of different features and episodic training for domain generalization.
 Episodic training considers the conditional distributions $P(y_s|f(X_s))$ directly and trains a regression network f that aligns $P(y_s|f(X_s))$ in all the source domains, which usually generalizes well to the unseen target domain \mathcal{D}t .
-It first establishes a subjectspecific feature transformation model f{θ_s} and a subjectspecific regression model f{ψ_s} for each source subject to learn the domain-specific information, then trains a feature transformation model f{θ} that makes the transformed features from Subject s still perform well when applied to a regressor f{ψ_i} trained on Subject j $(j \neq s)$.
-The overall loss function of episodic training, when Subject s's data are fed into Subject j's regressor, is:
+It first establishes a subject-specific feature transformation model f{θ_s} and a subject-specific regression model f{ψ_s} for each source subject to learn the domain-specific information, then trains a feature transformation model f{θ} that makes the transformed features from subject s still perform well when applied to a regressor f{ψ_j} trained on subject j $(j \neq s)$.
+The overall loss function of episodic training, when subject s's data are fed into subject j's regressor, is: